-Customers can access information from a data source, process it and then automatically transfer the result to another system or service simply by using a Data Pipeline template.
-Developers can access Data Pipeline through the AWS Management Console, the command line interface, or the service APIs.
-Pricing depends on usage and can be free for low frequency activities.
+Using a Data Pipeline template, an IT pro can access information from a data source, process it and then automatically transfer results to another system or service.
+Access to the Data Pipeline is available through the AWS Management Console, the command-line interface or service APIs.

 An activity is an action that AWS Data Pipeline performs, such as a SQL query or command-line script.
 A developer can associate an optional precondition to a data source or activity, which ensures that it meets specified conditions before running an activity.
 AWS Data Pipeline includes several standard activities and preconditions for services like Amazon DynamoDB and Amazon Simple Storage Service (S3).

 A developer can manage resources or let AWS Data Pipeline manage them.
 AWS-Data-Pipeline-managed resource options include Amazon EC2 instances and Amazon Elastic MapReduce (EMR) clusters.
 The service provisions an instance type or EMR cluster, as needed, and terminates compute resources when the activity finishes.

 A data scientist would assign a job to AWS Data Pipeline so that it accesses log data from Amazon S3 every hour and then transfers that data to a relational database or a NoSQL database for future analysis.
 As another example, AWS Data Pipeline can transform data to an SQL format, make copies of distributed data, send data to Amazon Elastic MapReduce (Amazon EMR) applications, or process scripts to send data to Amazon S3, Amazon Relational Database Service or Amazon DynamoDB.